inside.ewu.edu

 Satisfies: a BACR for social sciences.

-This course examines the flow of people, goods, images, ideas and knowledge that across borders of all kinds with greater rapidity and consistency in our increasingly interconnected world.
-Students will deepen their understanding of and expand their exposure to cultural beliefs, traditions, practices and values from communities throughout the world.
-The course will consider the role that culture plays in some of the major social, political, economic and religious tensions and conflicts.
+Examines the flow of people, goods, images, ideas, and knowledge that cross borders of all kinds with greater rapidity and consistency in our increasingly interconnected world.
+Students deepen their understanding of and expand their exposure to cultural beliefs, traditions, practices, and values from communities throughout the world.
+The course considers the role that culture plays in some of the major social, political, economic, and religious tensions and conflicts.

 ANTR 202.
 HUMAN EVOLUTION.
 5 Credits.